CiaranWelsh/Miscellaneous/README.md

 # Miscellaneous
-Collection of old subprojects that are not big enough to warrant their own repository
+Collection of old subprojects that are not big enough to warrant their own repository.
+This is more for code storage and this project is not maintained.

 # LASSO Regression